8 Steps to Providing Constructive Feedback

 Nobody likes emotional surprises, especially about discussing sensitive subjects of areas of weakness.
 Tell them about your intentions and goals of the discussion BEFORE you meet.

 For example, you may say, “Hey Nervous Nancy!
 I want to talk with you about how we can help improve (fill in the blank issue).
 I got some ideas you may like to hear.
 Do you have 30 minutes to talk?”
 Safety for the other person is key.
 Make sure they understand what will be discussed.
-Important: be sincere about what your intentions.
-People can sense when they are being trapped into something bad.

 4. Develop, don’t destroy honest communication.